Rehabilitation After a Sports Injury

 Proactive Programmes

-Rehabilitation After a Sports Injury Conclusion
+Rehabilitation After a Sports Injury: Conclusion

-At Wellthy Clinic we are experienced sports injury experts who have an integrated approach to support you through the 5 phases of sports injury rehabilitation.
-As Osteopaths we initially diagnose, educate and support you with passive treatments through the ‘recover your motion’ phase.
+At Wellthy Clinic, we are experienced sports injury experts who have an integrated approach to support you through the 5 phases of sports injury rehabilitation.
+As Osteopaths, we initially diagnose, educate and support you with passive treatments through the ‘recover your motion’ phase.
 We will teach you the best Pilates rehabilitation exercises to help you recover your strength, form and function.

 Matthew Glithero